-- 6 Fold down the keyboard cable. - 7 Connect the keyboard cable to the keyboard-controller board and close the latch. - 8 Connect the keyboard-controller board cable to the keyboard-controller board and close the latch.
+- 5 Connect the keyboard cable to the keyboard-controller board and close the latch. - 6 Connect the keyboard-controller board cable to the keyboard-controller board and close the latch.

-- 1 Install the system board. (only applicable when the touchpad cable has been replaced) - 2 Install the right I/O-board. (only applicable when the touchpad cable has been replaced) - 3 Install the battery. - 4 Install the rear I/O-cover. - 5 Install the 2230 solid-state drive. (if applicable) - 6 Install the 2280 solid-state drive. (if applicable) - 7 Install the base cover. - 8 Follow the procedure in After working inside your computer.
+- 1 Install the system board. (only applicable when the touchpad cable has been replaced) - 2 Install the battery. - 3 Install the rear I/O-cover. - 4 Install the 2230 solid-state drive. (if applicable) - 5 Install the 2280 solid-state drive. (if applicable) - 6 Install the base cover. - 7 Follow the procedure in After working inside your computer.